BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 For example, neither BigCommerce or Shopify allow you to use blog categories — you are limited to tags only — and neither offer autosave or version history features.

-Blogging with Shopify
+Blogging in Shopify

-One particular omission worth flagging up is the lack of RSS feeds for BigCommerce blogs.
-RSS feeds are useful because you can use them to syndicate content and automatically send email newsletters containing your latest posts.
+One omission worth flagging up is the lack of RSS feeds for BigCommerce blogs.
+RSS feeds are useful because you can use them to syndicate content and automatically send email newsletters out containing your latest posts.

 Despite the above issues, most users will be generally fine with both Shopify and BigCommerce’s built-in blogs — they do, at the end of the day, permit you to create the sort of blog content and inbound marketing campaigns that attract traffic to a site.

-And, if your blogging needs are complex, you can always integrate a third party blog — such as a WordPress one — into either platform (it’ll involve a bit of messing about with subdomains and system settings, but it’s all perfectly doable).
+And, if your blogging needs are complex, you can always integrate a third-party blog — such as a WordPress one — into either platform (it’ll involve a bit of messing about with subdomains and system settings, but it’s all perfectly doable).

-SEO tools in Bigcommerce vs Shopify
+SEO tools in BigCommerce vs Shopify

 Both BigCommerce and Shopify perform well on the search engine optimization (SEO) front.